Intercalation

 MB-PhD in Cancer Sciences

-Our Cancer Research UK-funded MB-PhD training route enables aspiring clinician-scientists to undertake the vocational training of a medical degree while gaining the research expertise of a PhD in Cancer Sciences, leading to the awards of MBChB and PhD.
+Our Cancer Research UK-funded MB-PhD training route enables aspiring clinician-scientists to undertake the vocational training of a medical degree while gaining the research expertise of a cancer-focused PhD, leading to the awards of MBChB and PhD.

 Eligibility criteria

-To apply to intercalate onto the PhD in Cancer Sciences, you must be a student on either the Manchester MBChB course, or the Manchester course pathway of the University of St Andrews Medicine BSc (Hons).
+To apply to intercalate onto a cancer-focused PhD, you must be a student on either the Manchester MBChB course, or the Manchester course pathway of the University of St Andrews Medicine BSc (Hons).

 University of Manchester MBChB students must be: